asr/pdfname/README.md

 Description
 -----------

-Name a PDF file using information (author, year of creation and title) from the `pdfinfo` program.
+The `pdfname` command-line program names a PDF file using the author, year of creation and title information extracted from the `pdfinfo` program.

 Prerequisites
 --------------